Life on earth essentially relies on communication and information.

-And while my recommended list of news providers you see here on the menu to the left (and which I’m aiming to develop as a mobile app) contains some of the more reliable and critical news sources out there — where there are professional journalists doing good work in opposition to your usual serving of establishment media — it’s a work in progress; far from perfect.
+And while my recommended list of news providers you see here on the menu at bottom/right (and which I’m aiming to develop as a mobile app) contains some of the more reliable and critical news sources out there — where there are both professional and volunteer journalists doing good work in opposition to your usual serving of establishment media — it’s a work in progress; far from perfect.

 To reflect all of our communities at a grassroots level, the ideal model I defined above must largely rely on citizen journalism where information is seen less as what it’s become (a commodity) and more of what it truly is (a human right).
 And, in this time of global crisis, information is what we’re talking about here, rather than, say, the promotion of the highest form of literature via professional writers.

 This means a global network of websites based on France’s Mutu network.

 One thing about falling into social enterprise was that it, of course, championed the “social entrepreneur,” the individual go-getter, doing something for the community they’re representing, rather than with the community, much less by the community.
 Leading SilenceBreaker Films and then SilenceBreaker Media meant that with each and every incarnation, I became more and more associated with the name and it was becoming more and more about me than the intentions.
 I even attempted a last gasp push to break off SilenceBreaker Media into a journalism co-op, but I was already tainted with the leadership role I don’t want – not least because truly democratic, anti-establishment media can not ever be dependent on one individual alone.
 It must be a collective effort.